 Please write a ONE page, DOUBLE spaced paper showing your understanding of 20th Century music AND give your definition of what you think music is...

 1. In the first paragraph, you are going write about what you have learned about music (Classical music) of the 20th Century.
-Study the following MODERN 20th Century Genres.
-There are 8 of them.
+Study the following MODERN 20th Century Genres (you can also refer to your study guide).
+There are a lot of them.
 You need to write a cohesive paragraph describing three of the genres and articulating the difference between tonal and atonal music using the genres as examples.

 2. In paragraph two, you need to define/explain "What is your definition of music?"
 Basically, do you agree with John Cage (everything is music) or do believe in dictionary.com's definition of music?
 Many students will fit "somewhere" in between... but ultimately, answer the question as thoroughly as possible giving examples, etc. to support your opinion.